damianhakert/damianhakert.github.io/source/handbook/travel/index.html.md

 #### Options in Egencia

-* Instead of choosing "checkout" you can select "save trip and view itinerary"
-* Here you will get an overview of everything that was selected and you can change items, such as your flight.
+- Instead of choosing "checkout" you can select "save trip and view itinerary".
+Here you will get an overview of everything that was selected and you can change items, such as your flight.
-* In the menu on the top left you have some options like "invite others", "print itinerary", send, or delete.
+- In the menu on the top left you have some options like "invite others", "print itinerary", send, or delete.
-* You can also download the app "Egencia TripNavigator" to keep your itinerary close and even do bookings on the go if needed.
+- You can also download the app "Egencia TripNavigator" to keep your itinerary close and even do bookings on the go if needed.

-Please send a message to travel@gitlab.com if you need help in booking your travel.
+Please send a message to People Ops if you need help in booking your travel.

 #### Booking shows Out of Policy

-* Sometimes there is no way around booking a flight or hotel that is out of policy.
+- Sometimes there is no way around booking a flight or hotel that is out of policy.
-* This means that the option selected is more expensive than the cheapest option + our buffer.
+- This means that the option selected is more expensive than the cheapest option + our buffer.
-* When you try to book this, an email will be sent to travel@gitlab.com for approval.
+- When you try to book this, an email will be sent to travel@gitlab.com for approval.
-* Please provide extensive reasoning to make approval easier and faster.
+- Please provide extensive reasoning to make approval easier and faster.
-* After 24 hours without any manual action (approved/denied) the booking will automatically be accepted.
+- After 24 hours without any manual action (approved/denied) the booking will automatically be accepted.

-### Booking accomodations through Airbnb <a name="airbnb"></a>
+### Booking accommodations through Airbnb <a name="airbnb"></a>

-If you need an Airbnb for your stay on a business related trip, you can either book it yourself, or send a request to People Ops.
+- If you need an Airbnb for your stay on a business related trip, you can either book it yourself, or send a request to People Ops.
-For People Ops, please include a link to which airbnb you would like to stay in, the corresponding dates, and the purpose of your travel.
+- For People Ops, please include a link to which airbnb you would like to stay in, the corresponding dates, and the purpose of your travel.
-If you are booking the trip yourself, you may be reimbursed for the portion of your stay that was business related by submitting in Expensify or on your monthly invoice.
+- If you are booking the trip yourself, you may be reimbursed for the portion of your stay that was business related by submitting in Expensify or on your monthly invoice.

 ### Self Stay Reimbursement Policy <a name="self-stay"></a>

 If you decide to stay with friends or family instead of a hotel/Airbnb for a business trip, the company will pay you 50% of what would have been the cost of a reasonable hotel.
 This is in keeping with our values of frugality and freedom, and intended to reward you for saving company money on accomodation expenses.
 Please take a screenshot of the hotel search in Egencia and submit this along with your expense report or invoice.

 ### Expenses While Traveling <a name="expenses-while-traveling"></a>